nsdrussell/AdhdClock/README.md

 To build, open the .sln with Visual Studio and press CTRL+F5.
 Written in VS2022 but any recent version should be fine.

 Requires .NET 5.

+At some point, may convert this to .net framework in order to reduce the filesize of the release.